bgando/object-exercises/README.md

   -   If the key is `username`, console.log('Hi my name is ' + ___) //fill in with object's username value
   -   If the key is `tagline`, console.log('I like to say ' + ___) //fill in with object's tagline value
 -   What happens if you return 'Hi my name is ' + ___ instead of using console.log() inside the loop?

+##### Review
+Let's go over some concepts:

+- What are the different ways you can add properties and values to objects?
+- Which of these methods would you use if you wanted to add a property to an object that had a weird symbol (think '&')?
+- What about if the property is a variable, how does that change the syntax?